cristian9751/cristian9751/README.md

 - **MongoDB** 📊

 ¡Gracias por visitar mi perfil!
 Siempre estoy en busca de nuevas oportunidades para aprender y crecer en el fascinante mundo de la tecnología. ¡Conéctate conmigo para compartir conocimientos y experiencias! 👨‍💻

+Areas of Study 📚

+    Development of Native Applications: I am immersed in the world of native application development for Android using Kotlin and Jetpack.

+    Business Management: I explore systems dedicated to business management, and one of my points of interest is Odoo.

+Self-Learning 🚀

+In addition to my formal studies, I love learning on my own.
+I have explored various online platforms, courses, and YouTube to expand my knowledge.
+Some of the topics I am tackling include:

+    Programming Languages: JavaScript 🌐, Kotlin, NodeJs, React, and more.
+    Databases: SQL (MySQL, MariaDB), MongoDB 📊

+Additional Interests 💡

+My interest extends beyond programming.
+I am fascinated by system and network administration, although I am still exploring and learning in these fields.
+Languages and Technologies I Handle 🖥️

+    Java ☕
+    JavaScript 🌐
+    Kotlin 🚀
+    C# #️⃣
+    SQL (MySQL, MariaDB) 🗃️
+    MongoDB 📊

+Thank you for visiting my profile!
+I am always looking for new opportunities to learn and grow in the fascinating world of technology.
+Connect with me to share knowledge and experiences! 👨‍💻